elestilo/el./Thumbnail-Image-Regeneration-in-3.3.md

 Once disabled, you'll need to regenerate thumbnails manually using another tool should you change image size settings and need new thumbnails.

-Alternatively, use [Jetpack Photon module](https://jetpack.com/support/photon/) which will be used instead if enabled as of WooCommerce 3.3.2.
+Alternatively, you can use the [Jetpack Photon module](https://jetpack.com/support/photon/) which can do image resizing on the fly and will be used instead of background regeneration as of WooCommerce 3.3.2.

 ## Using Jetpack Photon instead